intershop/devenv-4-iom/doc/03_devops_integration.md

 ## Get Access to *Intershop Docker Repository*

-The *Intershop Docker Repository* provides the Standard IOM Docker images.
+The *Intershop Docker Repository* (*ISH Docker Repo* in the figure above) provides the Standard IOM Docker images.
 These Standard IOM Docker images have two purposes:
 * The IOM Docker image will be extended by the IOM-project with project specific customizations and configurations.
 Hence, when building the IOM project locally, read access to the *Intershop Docker Repository* is required.
 * The IOM dbaccount image is required to run the IOM project locally within *devenv-4-iom*.
 This image serves as an initialization image, that is preparing the database account.

 Hence, read access to *Intershop Docker Repository* is required for building the IOM project *and* for running it in *devenv-4-iom*.
 Both types of usage are requiring different methods to provide this access.

+### Get *CLI secret*

 In both cases the *CLI secret* is required.
 To get the *CLI secret*, please follow these steps: